Former Carolina tight end Greg Olsen will visit the Seahawks as he searches for a new home

 And that history, along with his age, figure to make Olsen set to sign a contract with a far lesser dollar figure than he was due to make with Carolina in 2020, should he decide to keep playing.

-But Seattle may figure it’s worth a shot to beef up a tight end position that has some issues heading into the offseason.
+But Seattle might figure it’s worth a shot to beef up a tight-end position that has some issues heading into the offseason.

 Seattle has just two tight ends under contract for 2020, both of whom ended the 2019 season on injured reserve — Will Dissly and Ed Dickson.
 Dissly is recovering from an Achilles injury suffered in a game at Cleveland on Oct.
-13 while Dickson did not play at all last year due to a knee injury and has been widely presumed likely to be a cap casualty himself — Seattle could save $3 million against the cap if he is released.
+13 while Dickson did not play at all last year due to a knee injury and has been widely presumed likely to be a cap casualty himself (Seattle could save $3 million against the cap if he is released, money it could maybe just earmark for Olsen, instead).

-Jacob Hollister ended last season as the team’s starter and is now a restricted free agent, meaning Seattle can retain him with a qualifying offer which would give the team to right to match any other offers, while Luke Willson is now an unrestricted free agent.
-Tyrone Swoopes, the other healthy tight end on the roster when the season ended, is an exclusive rights free agent.
+Jacob Hollister ended last season as the team’s starter and is now a restricted free agent, meaning Seattle can retain him with a qualifying offer that would give the team the right to match any other offers, while Luke Willson is now an unrestricted free agent.
+Tyrone Swoopes, the other healthy tight end on the roster when the season ended, is an exclusive-rights free agent.

 Olsen was still effective when healthy last season with 52 receptions for 597 yards and two touchdowns, including six for 110 yards against Tampa Bay and eight for 98 against Green Bay.
 Olsen made the Pro Bowl three years straight from 2014-16.